jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/CopyConstructor/task.md

 <div class="hint">

-The first `if` statement in the implementation of the operator handles the case of self-assignment — in this case the method simply returns.
+The first `if` statement in the implementation of the operator handles the case of self-assignment — in this case, the method simply returns.

 </div>

 <div class="hint">

-Note that the assignment operator returns reference `int_array&` to the object itself as a result.
+Note that the assignment operator returns a reference `int_array&` to the object itself as a result.
 It is required to support multiple assignments syntax, _e.g._: